Soccer Ireland Banner

 Developments During the Eoin Hand Management Era

-Eoin Hand used a much more direct playing style than his predecessor Johnny Giles.
+Eoin Hand used a much more direct playing style than his predecessor John Giles.
 The Giles approach had been based upon retaining possession and building attacks slowly from defence.
 Hand adopted a much more direct approach which many fans found a refreshing change.

 Another development during Eoin Hand's time as Irish manager was the greater exploitation of the infamous Granny Rule.
 A relaxation in the FIFA qualification criteria meant that many second-generation Irish players whose families had emigrated to Britain declared for the Republic of Ireland.
 Notably these included Tony Cascarino, Tony Galvin and future Irish football manager, Mick McCarthy.